anthonyn4/PalaceBot/README.md

 # PALACE BAY
 PALACE BAY is a simple music bot compatible with YouTube and SoundCloud built on [discord.js](https://discord.js.org).
 This bot is generally self-hosted or ran on a dedicated server such as a Raspberry Pi.
 The bot runs on [Node.js](https://nodejs.org/en) and uses the [play-dl](https://play-dl.github.io/index.html) library to function.
 ## Features
-~~The music bot also responds to voice commands as well.
+The music bot also responds to voice commands as well.
 Begin your voice command with 'music' followed by whichever command you want to invoke.
-Some commands may not be suited for voice commands, but you can try.~~
+Some commands may not be suited for voice commands, but you can try.
 <br>
-~~An example would be 'music play mood lil uzi' or 'music next'.~~
+An example would be 'music play mood lil uzi' or 'music next'.
 <br><br>
-Works but suffers from a memory leak so it is disabled for the time being.
-You can enable it at your own discretion by uncommenting https://github.com/anthonyn4/PalaceBot/blob/02d468aded3e0fc9820cbdf707cfdfb5d6d08432/main.js#L36 and https://github.com/anthonyn4/PalaceBot/blob/02d468aded3e0fc9820cbdf707cfdfb5d6d08432/main.js#L66-L78

 ### Commands
 <sub>[] brackets denote optional arguments</sub>
 | Commands | Description |